10 Essential things you need to know before laying porcelain paving

 10. Can I use ceramic tiles outside?

-So that’s it, the truth about porcelain paving …. well, my personal experience of the truth anyway!
+So that’s it, the truth and problems with porcelain paving… well, my personal experience of the truth anyway!